Neural Causal Graph Collaborative Filtering: Experiments

 \section{Experiments}

-We thoroughly evaluate the proposed CNGCF for the recommendation task to answer the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} How does CNGCF perform as compared with state-of-the-art recommendation methods? \item \textbf{RQ2:} How do different components impact CNGCF's performance?
+We thoroughly evaluate the proposed NCGCF for the recommendation task to answer the following research questions: \begin{itemize} \item \textbf{RQ1:} How does NCGCF perform as compared with state-of-the-art recommendation methods? \item \textbf{RQ2:} How do different components impact NCGCF's performance? \item \textbf{RQ3:} How do parameters in the causal graph encoder affect NCGCF?